 Stockholders of record at the close of business on April 14, 2023, are entitled to notice of and to vote at the Annual Meeting and any postponements or adjournments thereof.
-A list of stockholders of record at the close of business on April 14, 2023, will be available for inspection by any stockholder for a period of ten days prior to the Annual Meeting at our principal office at 22211 W Interstate 10, Suite 1206, San Antonio, Texas 78257.
+A list of stockholders of record at the close of business on April 14, 2023, will be available for inspection by any stockholder for a period of ten days prior to the Annual Meeting at our principal office at 22211 West Interstate 10, Suite 1206, San Antonio, Texas 78257.

 We are providing access to our proxy materials both by sending our stockholders a full set of proxy materials, including a proxy card, and by notifying our stockholders of the availability of our proxy materials on the internet.
-The enclosed Proxy Statement and a copy of the Company's Annual Report on Form 10-K for the year ended December 31, 2022, (the "Annual Report") are available free of charge on the Investor Relations section of our website atir.bioaffinitytech.com.
-You may also access our Proxy Statement and Annual Report at [link], which does not have "cookies" that identify visitors to the site.
+The enclosed Proxy Statement and a copy of the Company's Annual Report on Form 10-K for the year ended December 31, 2022, (the "Annual Report") are available free of charge on the Investor Relations section of our website at ir:bioaffinitytech.com.

 Your vote is very important.
 Whether or not you plan to attend the Annual Meeting, we encourage you to read the accompanying Proxy Statement and to submit your proxy or voting instructions as soon as possible.
-In order to ensure the representation of a quorum at the Annual Meeting, stockholders who do not expect to attend the Annual Meeting in person or virtually are urged to sign the enclosed proxy card and return it promptly to the Company's transfer agent and independent inspector of election, VStock Transfer, LLC, at 18 Lafayette Place, Woodmere, New York 11598.
-A return envelope is enclosed for that purpose.
+In order to ensure the representation of a quorum at the Annual Meeting, stockholders who do not expect to attend the Annual Meeting in person or virtually are urged to vote as soon as possible.
+For information on how to vote your shares, please refer to the section of the Proxy Statement entitled "Questions and Answers About the Proxy Materials and the Annual Meeting" and to the instructions accompanying the Proxy Statement provided to you by the Company's transfer agent and independent inspector of election, VStock Transfer, LLC, or by your broker, bank, or other nominee.